mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 ## Things to avoid

 * **Gerunds in headings**.
 What are these?
 They are the "-ing" forms of verbs.
 If you find yourself writing "Getting started" in a heading, then consider "Get started" or "How to get started" instead.
+In fact, in general, it's better to avoid gerund-forms of verbs where you can.
 * **Plagiarism**.
 Link to their text and credit them.
 * **Colloquialisms**.
 Avoid them "like the plague" because they may not translate to other regions/languages.
 * **Technical terminology**.
 This applies particularly to acronyms that do not pass the "Google test".
 If it is not possible to find their meaning from a simple Google search, don't use them, or explain them with a link or some text.